charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceControl.md

 Though we all should agree on these values, when submitting assignments, it would be best if you included your version of this list of export statements from your **~/.bashrc**.
 Thank you.

+**NOTE**: _I've included some repitition in the list to avoid confusion due to late changes.
+My intention is to pair the list after the quarter is over._

 Service files:

 | Name     | Service File     |